Now more than ever, California needs a stable, reliable health care system.

 Instead, single payer puts the care that millions rely on at risk.

-AB 1900 would upend health care for nearly 40 million Californians.
+Single payer would upend health care for nearly 40 million Californians.
 It would force patients and families out of their existing coverage and into a single, untested government-run program, eliminating their choice to opt-out and disrupting access to trusted doctors.

 Single payer systems face persistent challenges, including longer wait times, increased nursing workloads, strained workforces and chronic funding shortfalls.
 All these factors put timely access to care at risk.